NicoloTartaggia/NicoloTartaggia/README.md

 I'm Nicolò Tartaggia and I'm a back-end software engineer.

 ### 💻 Experience
-- Currently working at Esosphera.
+- Currently working at Esosphera (part of Covisian group).
 - Previoulsy back-end engineer at Freename and THRON.
 - Previoulsy ML Engineer (Intern) at THRON.